storyblok/blueprint-core-nextjs/README.md

 > Copy your space's preview access token from **Settings** > **Access Tokens**.
 > Learn more about Storyblok [access tokens](https://www.storyblok.com/docs/concepts/access-tokens).

-### Set the default environment
+### Connect the Visual Editor

 To render a preview of the local project in the Visual Editor, follow these steps:

 1. Navigate to **Settings > Visual Editor**.
-2. Set the default environment to `https://localhost:3000`.
+2. Set the default environment to `https://localhost:3000/`.
 3. Save.
 4. Open the `home` story.
 5. Click **Config**.